 In short, it’s a tool that makes it easy for marketers and data analysts to extract data from different channels into your go-to reporting tools, analytics, or storage platforms.

-Whether you use a spreadsheet, a data visualization tool like Google Data Studio, or other tools to that effect, Supermetrics is the “bridge” that allows your data to flow through from one end to another.
+Whether you use a spreadsheet, a data visualization tool like Google Data Studio (now called Looker Studio), or other tools to that effect, Supermetrics is the “bridge” that allows your data to flow through from one end to another.

 You can use this tool to extract data from Facebook Ads, Google Ads, and a lot of other tools and platforms you use on a daily basis, automatically.